 Questions may be directed to Dr. Peter Kadeli, kadeli@cua.edu.

-Vocal Performance (M.M., D.M.A.)
+• Vocal Performance (M.M., D.M.A.)

 Master of Music

-- This should include at least one art song.
+• This should include at least one art song.
 You may also choose to include arias and musical theatre ballads, or operettas (such as Leonard Bernstein's Candide, Rodgers & Hammerstein's Oklahoma!, or George Gershwin's Porgy & Bess).

-- Please 'slate' your name, song title, and author of the work.
-(Example: "My name is X, and I will be singing "O mio babbino caro" from Puccini’s Gianni Schicchi).
-This submission must be created within the last year.
-Please label any pre-recorded pieces with the date.
+• Please state your name, song title, and author of the work.
+(Example: "My name is X, and I will be singing 'O mio babbino caro' from Puccini’s Gianni Schicchi.")

 Doctor of Musical Arts

-- This should include at least one art song.
+• This should include at least one art song.
 You may also choose to include arias and musical theatre ballads, or operettas (such as Leonard Bernstein's Candide, Rodgers & Hammerstein's Oklahoma!, or George Gershwin's Porgy & Bess).

-- Please 'slate' your name, song title, and author of the work.
-(Example: "My name is X, and I will be singing "O mio babbino caro" from Puccini’s Gianni Schicchi).
-This submission must be created within the last year.
-Please label any pre-recorded pieces with the date.
+• Please state your name, song title, and author of the work.
+(Example: "My name is X, and I will be singing 'O mio babbino caro' from Puccini’s Gianni Schicchi.")

 Questions may be directed to Prof. Sharon Christman, christman@cua.edu.

-Applicants to this program must hold a Bachelor of Music degree with a major in performance, or a Performer's Certificate that represents a minimum of a three-year performance-intensive program.
-Required credentials for admission include an application, application fee, official transcripts of all postsecondary studies, two letters of recommendation, a repertoire list, and evidence of a performing career in progress (such as programs and/or critical reviews).
+Required credentials for admission include an application, application fee, official transcripts of all postsecondary studies, two letters of recommendation, a repertoire list, evidence of a performing career in progress (such as programs and/or critical reviews), and the audition (see below).

 Students whose first language is not English must submit TOEFL results of 80 or higher (iBT test), (for paper-based test: 550 or higher; for computer-based test: 213 or higher), to be considered for admission.
 For the iBT test, at least 20 out of 30 in each of the subcategories is required.

-Graduate Artist Diploma in Orchestral Conducting: special notes
+Graduate Artist Diploma in Orchestral Conducting: notes

-A prior master's degree or its equivalent is preferred for admission.
+• A prior master's degree or its equivalent is preferred for admission.

-Applicants are asked to submit a video at least 30 minutes in length of a public performance, reading session or rehearsal, demonstrating diverse styles of orchestral repertoire; in addition, they will take a written and aural examination.
+• Applicants are asked to submit a video at least 15 minutes in length of a public performance, reading session or rehearsal, demonstrating diverse styles of orchestral repertoire; in addition, they will take a written and aural examination.

 Questions may be directed to: